Minecraft-Anarchy/minecraft-hack-clients/README.md

 # Minecraft Hack Clients
-A collection of Minecraft Hack Clients
+A collection of Minecraft Hack Clients.
+Some opensource some not.

-If you have a suggestion make an issue and tell me the **Name, Github Link, Description, Website to download from, Platform, Version, and if its Ratted**.
+If you have a suggestion make an issue and tell me the **Name, Github Link, Description, Download, Platform, Version, and if its Ratted**.

 Template: `* [Name](Github Link) - Description.
 [Download Link](Website to download from)`